GeoArkadeep/Stresslog/docs/source/Examples.rst

 - The SHmax azimuth is 91 degrees
 - The stress tensor is tilted 2 degrees to the south

 The results can be found in the ./output/Stresslog_Plots directory, where PlotAll.png shows the Zobackogram, stability plot, sanding risk plot, and synthetic borehole image.
+The image at ./output/Stresslog_Plots/PlotBHI.png has been overlain on the imagelog manually to compare fracture patterns.

 .. image:: ../Figures/WellPlot.png
    :alt: Well Plot